Safety, camping & good food

 While purified water is always available, it is up to you if you want to drink water that you take directly out of the river.
-We don’t believe it is risky if you draw water from the Magpie anywhere where it is flowing steadily.
-Many paddlers including many of our guides drink the Magpie water.
+We don’t believe it’s risky if you draw water from the Magpie anywhere where it is flowing steadily.
+Many paddlers including many of our guides drink the Magpie water without additional filtering.
 We are lucky to travel on a large river that has absolutely no industry, agriculture, or people living anywhere along the entire watershed (the Magpie and all of its tributaries).

 Mosquitos and black flies are usually completely gone from the Magpie by mid-August.
-(We’ve had many an August trip where some guests decide to sleep outside for some of the nights to be right under the stars!)
+(We’ve had many an August trip where some guests decide to sleep outside under the stars!)
 In early August there are still remnants of them just before dusk and after dawn, and on overcast days.
 Some years if July has been dry there are no bugs at all by the end of July.
-On higher-water years they can last longer into August.

 The good news is, with the right approach and the help of your guides, you can protect yourself and stay comfortable.

-- Bugs are not an issue on the river but you are spending time in the forest, make sure to have bug repellent or a head net accessible.
+- Bugs aren’t an issue on the river but if you’re spending time in the forest, make sure to have bug repellent or a head net accessible.
 We always pack along extra too.

 - Citronella (natural bug repellent) works but only lasts for about 20 minutes.
 DEET works very well but we find it travels best and feels better on your skin when it comes in a cream.
 Our guides recommend Watkins brand.
-It is also available at stores in Sept-Îles.
+It’s also available at stores in Sept-Îles.